congdm/Patchouli-Compiler/README.md

 I intend to turn it into full-fledged Oberon compiler for x86_64 architecture.

-Write in Pascal, compile by Free Pascal and output tested with FASM.
+Written in Pascal, compiled by Free Pascal and output tested with FASM.

 NOTE: At this early stage, this compiler produce bare assembly code, which cannot run directly on any system (Windows, Linux, ...).
 In order to be run, the output code must be "glued" with runtime system